If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Liabilities related to self-injuries and also to others.

-- Damages sustained by the hive and bees due to disease, pest, and predators.
+- Damages sustained by the hive and bees due to disease, pests, and predators.

-- Covers liability certificate to sell bee product in farmer markets, fairs, etc.
+- Covers liability certificate to sell bee products in farmer markets, fairs, etc.

 - Liabilities for the product sold.

 You can get complete coverage for all of these beekeeping activities.
 It is simply prudent for commercial and small-scale beekeepers.
 Keeping bees has a learning curve but it must not be allowed to affect your finances.